 We love teaching Lights & Beats with Micro:Bit.
 In this class, your child will code lights, sensors, and even radio with this powerful little device.
-Is your child interested in electronics, or may want to build robots or rockets one day?
-This little device packs very powerful capabilities - LED lights, speaker, temperature sensor, microphone, and even an accelerometer.
+Is your child interested in smart devices, or does they want to build robots or rockets one day?
+This little device packs very powerful capabilities: LED lights, speaker, temperature sensor, microphone, and even an accelerometer.

 Coding is done in a simulator that works just like the physical BBC micro:bit.
 So, your child won’t need the physical device to take the class.
 But if you do decide to purchase one, all the code will work perfectly on the device without any changes.

 Join us to learn about all the possibilities that the BBC micro:bit has to offer!

 Brought to you by Adrienne Unertl, Instructor at Create & Learn